Vine Ripe Nutrition Logo

 Today, we are going to talk about how to make pulses.

-Last week, I shared the benefits of eating beans, peas and lentils otherwise known as pulses 5 Great Reasons to Eat Your Pulses .
-And now, I want to share some plant based, vegetarian recipe ideas using them that I hope will leave you wanting to make them all!
+Last week, I shared the benefits of eating beans, peas, lentils, or pulses 5 Great Reasons to Eat Your Pulses.
+Now, I want to share some plant-based, vegetarian recipe ideas for using them that I hope will leave you wanting to make them all!

-I have always gotten into Mediterranean inspired bean burgers and have made a few in my day but I think that the flavors of this one are just right.
+I have always been into Mediterranean-inspired bean burgers and have made a few in my day, but I think that the flavors of this one are just right.
 I hope that you like it also.
-My friend Terri Laddusaw shared a lentil taco on facebook a few weeks ago that became an inspiration for my spring lentil taco.
-I always love bean tacos and lentil tacos are definitely a new way to get my “weekly pulses”.
+My friend Terri Laddusaw shared a lentil taco on Facebook a few weeks ago that became an inspiration for my spring lentil taco.
+I love bean tacos, and lentil tacos are definitely a new way to get my “weekly pulses.”

-My greatest challenge has been to find a fresh, new idea using split peas beyond the old split pea soup!
-I found a lot of great recipes out there and for inspiration to make something brand new but need to do a little experimentation before I will unveil it!
+My greatest challenge has been finding a new idea using split peas beyond the old split pea soup!
+I found a lot of great recipes out there for inspiration to make something brand new, but I need to do a little experimentation before I unveil it!
 And this time of year, I am thinking spring and green!
-So I decided to share a fresh garden pea recipe and show how they can be added as a great source of protein in risotto!
-Green peas are almost a pulse but they are also considered a starchy vegetable!
+So, I decided to share a fresh garden pea recipe and show how they can be added as a great source of protein in risotto!
+Green peas are almost a pulse but also a starchy vegetable!

 I hope that you enjoy this pulse recipe collection!
-Since beans, peas and lentils make up a big part of my diet, I hope to share with inspiration throughout the seasons from things that we make in our kitchen!
+Since beans, peas, and lentils make up a big part of my diet, I hope to share inspiration from our kitchen throughout the seasons!

 Recipes for making pulses